tortuba/voice/README.md

   * android: for the Android app
   * sb: used in iOS storyboard

-That leaves us with four lines you can modify, they all look the same:
+That leaves us with the lines you can modify, they all look the same:

     xx = YYYYYYYY